Certified Nurse Aide Training

 - Successful completion of the Essential Job Skills & Career Development Course

-Application packet and payment information (checks/money orders made out to Tunxis Community College) must reach us at least one week prior to the start of the course.
+Registration and payment information must reach us at least one week prior to the start of the course.
+Registration forms must be completed in full.
+Make checks/money orders out to Tunxis Community College.

 Tunxis Community College